sbcarpin/GenerationSTEM.github.io/README.md

 -files: has all the pdf files that are used in the materials page for the teachers
 -images: images used for the website
 -bat: part of the previous template a mail handler with php code

+Extra Details:

+The Cue Robot Tutorial Unity Project does not want to show up in the Student Page for some reason (the code is inserted in the StudentPage.html though).
+There is a link in the text of the title in the Student Page "Cue Tutorial" that has a link to the Tutorial.html that contains the project.